NICE process and methods

 do not have any intellectual property restrictions that would make it impossible to follow NICE's normal guideline development process.

-Recommendations from guidelines published by another organisation should not be quoted or linked to, unless the guideline has been accredited by NICE and the evidence reviews have been critically appraised to verify quality.
+Recommendations from guidelines published by another organisation should not be quoted or linked to, unless the guideline has been assessed for quality using the AGREE II instrument and the evidence reviews have been critically appraised to verify quality.